 BOTTLED DRINKING AND MINERAL WATER

-You can sometimes purchase small faucet filters at some grocery stores, and at home stores like American Home Center and Multicenter.
-This company sells filters for faucets, ice machines, coffee and beverage machines, and even showers.
+You can sometimes purchase small, attachable faucet filters at some grocery stores, and at home improvement stores like American Home Center and Multicenter, found in major cities.

 A WORD ABOUT ICE